kakyoism/kkappkit/README.md

 ## Implementation details

 - Each compound widget supports Tkinter's geometry managers `pack` and `grid`.
 However, only `grid` is recommended because proper widget filtering is only possible with `grid`. `pack` makes it difficult to recall the original widget order after you revert the filtering.
-- The compound widgets all have their own handlers and properties in addition to their parent Tkinter widget properties. `.configure_internal()` method is used to configure such properties.
+- The compound widgets all have their own handlers and properties in addition to their parent Tkinter widget properties. `.configure_internal()` method is used to configure the add-on properties.
 Their inherited `.configure()` is used for configure basic properties.
 Their overriden `.bind` is used to bind additional handlers.
-- A compound widget reuses the corresponding top-level field in the JSON config file as its name.
+- A compound widget reuses the its top-level field name in the JSON config file as its name.
 This name registers with Tkinter.
 - The widget filtering based on SearchBar relies on a `eval()` call on special property accessors defined in widgets.
 - The `OnHelp` handler behind a Help(?) button can be used to retrieve help string in any form, you may also customize how to show the help, e.g., on a docked panel.
-By default, it gets the doc from config file, and pops up a top-level window.
+By default, it gets the doc from the config file, and pops up a top-level window.
 - Prompt offers `.info()`, `.warning()`, and `.error()` methods, similar to the `logging` module, however, a twist here is that it enforces writing readable diagnostics.
 You must provide three pieces of info: description, cause, and suggestion.
 If a logger is given, calling these API will both pop up a prompt, and write log messages into `app.log`.

 ## Acknowledgements

 I must thank the author of PySimpleGUI for his thorough documentation.
 His insight inspired me to think about my own problems and start working on my own pragmatic UI solution instead of blindly committing to a random framework out there.